Arizona vs. Wisconsin College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 Arizona vs. Wisconsin BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 9

-Saturday's game that pits the No. 1 Arizona Wildcats (7-0) versus the No. 23 Wisconsin Badgers (7-2) at McKale Center is expected to be a one-sided matchup based on our computer prediction, which projects a final score of 78-68 in favor of Arizona, who is heavy favorites by our model.
-Game time is at 3:15 PM ET on December 9.
+Saturday's contest between the No. 1 Arizona Wildcats (7-0) and the No. 23 Wisconsin Badgers (7-2) at McKale Center has a good chance to be a lopsided matchup, as our computer prediction projects a final score of 78-68 and heavily favors Arizona to come out on top.
+Tipoff is at 3:15 PM ET on December 9.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!